For production inquiries, contact me.

 A history of relations between women and men in four acts, from prehistoric times to the near future.
 Inspired by the plays of You-Know-Who.
-ACT I: Wolf Out the Door (28 pages; 2F/2M) in which two couples battle without mercy; ACT II: Sally Who?
-(26 pages; 1F/3M) in which a pair of lovers get each other’s goat; ACT III: Otto-Da-Fé (9 pages; 2F/1M) in which rash impiety plays a pivotal role in a relationship; and ACT IV: Zeus Story (28 pages; 1F/2M) in which strangers take lives into their own hands.
+ACT I: Wolf Out the Door (28 pages; 2F/2M) in which two couples battle without mercy; ACT II: Beg Pardon (11 pages; 1F/3M) in which a pair of lovers get each other’s goat; ACT III: Otto-Da-Fé (9 pages; 2F/1M) in which rash impiety plays a pivotal role in a relationship; and ACT IV: Zeus Story (28 pages; 1F/2M) in which strangers take lives into their own hands.
 (The 10-minute play Beg Pardon is adapted from Act II of All Be Damned.)

 * UNPRODUCED: World premier opportunity available.
 Operators are standing by.